tq-systems/meta-tq/meta-tq/doc/RAUC.md

 The examples found in the "dumpling*" distros in `meta-dumpling` provide a starting point for project-specific configuration.

+To allow fallback from non booting OS in an A/B setup it is important to make sure, that the bootloader activates the hardware watchdog of the CPU und configures the watchdog timeout long enough that the OS to be booted can service the watchdog and mark the boot as successful before the watchdog times out.

 ## Configuration

 Enabling the "rauc" distro feature will result in a number of changes in the